IQSS/dataverse/modules/container-base/README.md

 # Dataverse Base Container Image

-A "base image" offers you a pre-installed and pre-tuned application server to deploy Dataverse software to.
+The Dataverse Base Container Image contains primarily a pre-installed and pre-tuned application server with the necessary software dependencies for deploying and launching a Dataverse repository installation.

-Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks, etc., is all done at this layer, to make the application image focus on the app itself.
+Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks, etc., is all done at this layer.
+Application images building from this very base focus on adding deployable Dataverse code and actual scripts.

+*Note:* Currently, there is no application image.
+Please watch https://github.com/IQSS/dataverse/issues/8934

 ## Quick Reference